danieltjw/aifutures/README.md

 - Communication channels (with humans)
     - ability to notice us will decrease odds of unintended harm
         - reduce odds of 'accidentally destroying an ant colony' scenario
-    - ability to persuade it to care for our well-being
+    - allow humans to persuade it to care for our well-being
         - reduce odds of other AI systems causing harm

 The biggest challenge to successful communication with it might be our inability to properly understand it.